 Event Sold Out

-Public Accountability & Governance for Audit & Risk Assurance Committees
+Public Accountability and Governance Audit & Risk Committee Members

 This half day seminar examines and reviews the role of the Audit & Risk Assurance Committee in providing assurance, independent of the executive, on risk management, governance and internal control.